Akuli/3d-game-experiment/README.md

   of the wall before the each-frame-running collision check.
 Current workaround is to not make the players go so fast that this would happen at 30fps.
 (Yes, I know that 30fps is really slow for any gamer)
+- It's possible to create very high piles of guards by collecting and dropping them.
+Then walking through the pile removes some of the lower guards while leaving the top guards there.
+This is intended, but a somewhat broken thing is that some very high-floating guards can be picked up again without actually touching them.
+The reason is that guards are ellipsoids (stretched balls) that also have a hidden lower half, but the collision checking isn't aware of that lower half.

 ## Feature Ideas